brendanmapes/data_analysis/README.md

 Here I've collected a few scripts for various statistical tests and analyses.
+I wrote these scripts for a course in the Statistics department at Columbia's Graduate School of Arts and Sciences, R5291 Advanced Data Analysis.